Sloimayyy/nodestone/src/main/kotlin/threadstonecore/backends/ripper/rippernotes.md

 Make nodes be ints instead, and use the top 2 nibbles of the int be the node's constant back and side inputs.
 Would make constant nodes non-existent for basically 0 cost.

+Replace 1t reps (that aren't lockable) locking other reps by just the locked rep and a direct side connection to it.
+Good work around for now